 If you don’t meet the bursary eligibility and feel you are estranged from both your parents, contact us at email@example.com and we can assess your circumstances on an individual basis.

 Please refer to our application guidance if you need help.

 If you are an estranged student, it's important that you let UWE Cares know you are coming to study with us at UWE Bristol.
 This helps us make sure you have all the info you need to access support and events when you begin your course.
 Email the team at firstname.lastname@example.org.

 The quicker you apply for student finance the better.
 This will help UWE Bristol to assess your eligibility for our UWE Cares bursary and for deposit waivers in UWE Bristol accommodation.

-- You must tick the box that consents to share your information with UWE Bristol, otherwise we will not be able to assess you for our UWE Cares bursary.
+- Tick the box that consents to share this assessment with UWE Bristol, this allows us to assess you for our UWE Cares bursary.